Share This Article

 “Let’s Do This” tear-off notepad, Rifle Paper Co., $8.
 For the mornings they need an extra pep talk to jumpstart the day.

 Mr. Coffee mug warmer, Amazon, $10.
 "I wish I had something to keep my coffee / tea / hot beverage of choice warm," said someone other than the recipient of this practical gift.

 Gifts for ...
 Your Employees ($20 or less)

 “Employees are the one category of business gift recipient where gift cards are a reasonable choice,” Jennings says.
 But if you want to go above and beyond, or if your team’s small enough that you can tailor gifts to each individual, consider these picks.

-Initial notebook, Kate Spade, $16.
+Moleskine notebook, Moleskine, $20.
 For meeting notes, to-dos, dreams, doodles … you name it.
 Personalize this classic for an extra $5.

 Merlot-infused coffee, Uncommon Goods, $20.
 For the moments when you can’t decide to end a meal with a glass of wine or a cup of joe … why not have both?!
 This medium roast has a profile of red berry flavors and hints of currants and blackberries.
 It’s caffeinated, but not alcoholic.

 Dreaming of Christmas set, Lush, $20.
 This trio set includes a dreamy shower gel, shower scrub and body conditioner, because we can all use a little TLC during the dry winter months.